• Recipes

 Instructions

-• Once melted, add the chicken pieces and pancetta and cook on a medium heat for 7-8 minutes until the chicken has cooked on the outside.
-Keep stirring to ensure all sides are cooked .
+• Once melted, add the chicken pieces and pancetta and cook on a medium heat for 4-5 minutes until the chicken has cooked on the outside.
+Keep stirring to ensure all sides have browned.

-• Slice the leek lengthways and then slice thinly.
+• Slice the leek lengthways down the middle and then slice thinly.
 Chop the mushrooms into thin slices & mince the garlic with a garlic press.

-• Add the garlic, chopped leeks and mushrooms to the pan and cook for another few minutes until softened.
+• Add the garlic, chopped leeks and mushrooms to the pan and cook for another few minutes until they have softened.

 • Next, add the arborio rice & dried or fresh thyme to the pan and stir until all of the grains have been coated and mixed into the meat and vegetables, around 1-2 minutes.